RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 8.md

 "Furtive?
 Have you been reading Beth's stories?"

 "Shut it.
 Eyes on me and focus.
 Crimes are serious business, and while this technically isn't a crime cause you live here Cuddlepot and you asked me to do this.
 We don't want to look suspicious and get the cops called on us."
 Debug turned in their seat to face the pair in the back.
 "I'll head over, pick the lock, open the door, then signal you two to come over.
 Then we grab everything on our list and bolt back to the car.
-Trouble, you stay somewhere central so we can find and ask you were to find something ASAP.
+Trouble, you stay somewhere central so we can quickly ask you were to find something.
 Don't grab anything, just tell us to do it."
 Felicity had to wonder just how many times Debug had been forced to do this sort of thing before to have this sensible a plan ready at the drop of a hat.

 Barely waiting for her response, Debug leapt out of the car and strode across the quiet street to that blue door.

-The street felt unnaturally quiet, but for someone who had been a homebody for the last few years, she didn't know how the street naturally looked at this time of day.
-She was normally asleep.
+It felt unnaturally quiet, but for someone who had been a homebody for the last few years, she didn't know how the street naturally looked at this time of day, she was normally asleep around now.
 Frank had barely been staying at her house before she'd escaped, and for his own debt problems he couldn't afford to skip work.
 So with no sign of his car they were hopefully safe from him for now.

 Trouble couldn't see what Debug was up to, but in what seemed like no time she had the front door open and was beckoning for everyone else to follow.